 To better explain the tax savings these entities may be eligible for, here’s an example:

 A corporation has $40 million in gross export receipts and $15 million in net export income on such sales.
 If the owners have established a DISC entity, the greater of 4% of gross receipts ($1.6 million) or 50% of net export income ($7.5 million) may be paid as commissions to the DISC.
 This $7.5 million of commissions will reduce taxable income of the corporation and may be able to be distributed to the shareholders of the DISC as dividends.

-A corporation must file the Form 1120-IC-DISC by the 15th day of the 9th month after the tax year ends and according to the IRS, no extensions are allowed.
+Mark your calendars!
+A corporation must file Form 1120-IC-DISC by the 15th day of the 9th month after the tax year ends, and according to the IRS, no extensions are allowed.
 The IC-DISC tax returns are filed with the Covington Kentucky Service Center.

-To read more on how to file your IC-DISC properly, read the IRS instructions for Form 1120-IC-DISC.
+To read more on how to file your IC-DISC correctly, read the IRS instructions for Form 1120-IC-DISC.

 What Should You Do Next?

-If you think your corporation may be eligible to file for DISC status, we suggest you discuss it with your accounting department (or outsourced accounting team) and tax provider.
-Signature Analytics is also available to discuss the DISC status of your business, as well as any additional ongoing accounting support or financial analysis needs you may have.
+Think your corporation may be eligible to file for DISC status?
+Discuss it with your accounting department, outsourced accounting team, or tax provider and get their feedback.
+Signature Analytics is also available to discuss the DISC status of your business, as well as any accounting support or financial analysis needs you may have.